-Borrowing money from life insurance may look appealing because of the tax benefit, especially if you need a loan due to a job loss or other pressing need.
-But when it comes to creating a life insurance retirement plan, investors may want to consider alternatives.
+Borrowing money from life insurance may look appealing because of the tax benefit, especially if you need a loan due to a job loss or some other pressing need.
+But when it comes to creating a retirement plan using life insurance, investors may want to consider alternatives.
 It’s worth it to weigh the differences, for example, between investing in your 401(k) versus life insurance for retirement.

-“The inherent cost of life insurance within any kind of permanent life insurance policy can become very expensive to continue to maintain,” said LaRelle Watson, product manager for The Insurance Agency of TD Ameritrade.
+For starters, the inherent cost of life insurance within any kind of permanent life insurance policy can become very expensive to continue.

-Sometimes the ongoing expense of a life insurance policy can eat up the investment value of the plan, he explained.
-Older people in their 80s or 90s sometimes let the policy lapse as it may no longer be relevant.
-Watson noted, however, that if the plan lapses, the tax-advantage withdrawals become taxable in the year the policy ended—and lot of people don’t realize that.
+Sometimes the ongoing expense of a life insurance policy can eat up its investment value.
+People in their 80s or 90s sometimes let the policy lapse because it may no longer serve a purpose in their financial plan.
+However, if the policy lapses, the tax-advantage withdrawals become taxable in the year the policy ended—and lot of people don’t realize that.

-Here are three ideas on how to balance insurance needs and retirement.
+Here are three ideas to consider when balancing your insurance needs and retirement.

 Term life insurance can be significantly cheaper than permanent life insurance.
-Because of all the variables that come with life insurance—age, gender, health, and family history, for example—it’s impossible to say just how much cheaper, but Watson said it can be significant.
+Because of all the variables that come with life insurance—age, gender, health, family history, and more—it’s impossible to say just how much cheaper, but the difference can be significant.

-Speaking of IRAs, if you’re weighing whole life insurance versus an IRA, think about a Roth IRA.
-Watson explained insurance premiums aren’t tax-deductible, and although you don’t get a tax break when investing in a Roth IRA either, your tax benefit comes on the back side, when you take your money out.
+If you’re weighing whole life insurance versus an IRA, think about a Roth IRA as well.
+Insurance premiums aren’t tax-deductible, and although you don’t get a tax break when investing in a Roth IRA either, your tax benefit comes on the back side when you withdraw your gains tax-free.
+Of course, a traditional IRA often offers a tax break when contributions are made, and the decision between a traditional and Roth IRA is one individual investors need to make carefully.

-Although individual needs are different, people who buy annuities use them to cover fixed costs such as household expenses—utilities, mortgage or rent, property taxes, or other recurring obligations.
-“Annuities are designed to pay core expenses and supplement other predictable sources of income like Social Security or pensions,” Watson explained.
+Although individual needs are different, people who buy annuities use them to cover fixed costs, such as utilities, mortgage or rent, property taxes, and other recurring obligations, and supplement other predictable sources of income like Social Security or pensions.

 When it comes to retirement savings and investment strategies, you have a number of choices, and there’s no one-size-fits-all answer.
 But depending on your objectives and time horizon, any of these alternatives—or a combination thereof—might be right for you.